 Check the resort website for more information on skiing in Monterosa

 This winter we could all do with a breath of fresh air and the wide open spaces of the Alps is the perfect place.
 You might even find out why the locals are keeping these places a secret.

 Due to the current situation we advise checking the resort’s website when planning your trip.
 For coverage be sure to get travel insurance. battleface offers a winter activities add on to their travel medical insurance for all your needs.Last updated on Feb 3, 2021

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near The Alps using the map below!